Outcold Solutions LLC

 Collector works out of the box with CRI-O, Containerd and Docker as runtime engines.

 The most important part is to configure log rotation for your container logs.
-Some Kubernetes providers set very low the number of files and their sizes for log files.
+Some Kubernetes providers set very low numbers for files and their sizes for log files.
 For example, AKS sets 5 files of 10MiB by default.
 These files are your safety buffer.
 If one of your containers writes 10MiB in an hour, you have 5 hours (5 files of 10MiB) to fix any issues between Collectord and Splunk HEC (for example, connectivity issues).
 If one of the containers writes 10MiB in a minute, you only have 5 minutes to fix this issue.

 Usually, the configuration can be applied with the KubeletConfiguration (or using the command line arguments for Kubelet).
 Please make sure to change them to at least 128Mi and 5 rotated files (the actual values depend on the amount of logs your Pods produce).